X icon white, transparent background.

 5 questions to reflect on while designing your onboarding workflow

-Understanding the perspective of your new hires can help HR teams to create an onboarding workflow that engages, motivates, and prevents employees from feeling overwhelmed.
-To that end, here’s a quick list of questions to ask yourself when designing the employee onboarding process:
+Understanding the perspective of your new hires can help HR teams create an onboarding workflow that engages, motivates, and prevents employees from feeling overwhelmed.
+To that end, here’s a quick list of questions to ask yourself when designing the employee onboarding workflow:

 • What do you wish you had known on your first day?
 Basic information about internal expectations and processes might feel like second nature to you now, but it won’t be for new team members.
 You don’t want them to feel confused or flustered on their first day.

-• What feedback have recent hires shared about the onboarding process?
+• What feedback have recent hires shared about the onboarding workflow?
 The most recent additions to your team have onboarding fresh in their memory, making their input invaluable.

 • Do we have onboarding feedback from exit interviews to consider?
 People who are offboarding may feel free to speak more candidly and offer input that they wouldn’t have shared while they were still an employee.
 These insights might be surprising or tough to hear, but they will ultimately help you to improve your internal processes and provide better support for your people.